What is the ePa (electronic patient record)?

 They can also decide which documents should possibly be deleted or who should have their access to the data revoked.
 In the long term, findings, etc., should be archived here for a lifetime.
 Thus, there should only be one ePa for each patient.

-Since July 2021, the health insurance card can also "host" the ePa.
-This option is aimed at patients who cannot manage their ePa in an app themselves.
-Specifically, storing the emergency data set (NFD) on the health card is an important improvement over the previous handling.
-It saves valuable time and provides emergency responders with important information about the patient's medical history and current medication in case of an emergency.
+Specifically, the storage of the emergency data set (NFD) on the health card is an important improvement over the previous handling.
+It saves searching in case of an emergency, valuable time, and provides rescue workers with important information about the patient's medical history and current medication directly.

-Service providers include not only doctors but also therapists, pharmacies, or other persons/institutions involved in the treatment.
+Service providers include not only doctors but also therapists, pharmacies, or other individuals/institutions involved in treatment.
 However, no data is automatically transferred here either; rather, the desired files must be consciously copied to the health card or the ePa available there.
-The originals remain with the respective doctor, therapist, etc.
+The originals remain with the respective doctor, therapist, etc., as before.

-In general, however, only those who have been authorized by the patient have access to the ePa.
+In general, only those who have been authorized by the patient have access to the ePa.

-The protection of data is taken very seriously: The servers for the ePa are located in Germany.
+Data protection is taken very seriously: The servers for the ePa are located in Germany.
 Thus, the ePa is subject to European data protection regulations.
 Extensive certification processes must also be completed before the provider can make the ePa available.

 What should be stored in the electronic patient record (ePa)?

-As mentioned above, the ePa is intended to accompany us for a lifetime.
-Starting with the U-examinations for children and adolescents, vaccinations, allergies, blood type, it can also store, for example, the maternity record, the dental bonus booklet, and of course all other findings.
+As mentioned above, the ePa is intended to accompany us throughout our lives.
+Starting with the U-examinations for children and adolescents, vaccinations, allergies, blood type, various documents such as the maternity record, the dental bonus booklet, and of course all other findings can be stored.
 But also services provided by the health insurance that have been utilized, data on health applications, as well as nursing care, even the electronic sick leave certificate and electronic prescriptions to document the medication history, should be included in the ePa.
-You can then also store your PDF evaluation from BloodPressureDB in your ePa.
+You can also store your PDF evaluation from BloodPressureDB in your ePa.

 Overall, the electronic patient record (ePa) is a very sensible innovation.
 However, it also places the patient as a partner in their own medical care under obligation.
 Because the best record is of no use if it is not maintained.
 Thus, it is also the patient's responsibility to keep it up to date and, if necessary, to release the findings that are of interest to the respective doctor.

-Data protection for the ePa is also repeatedly discussed.
+Data protection for the ePa is also a recurring topic.
 These are sensitive data that are stored and should not fall into unauthorized hands.
 To ensure the ePa is secure, everything possible is being done, as mentioned above.

 Sources: